paulrosen/abcjs/docs/animation/timing-callbacks.md

 * The `startCharArray` and `endCharArray` are arrays because there is more than one location in the abc string if there is more than one voice.

 * The format of the `elements` array is subject to change in future versions.

+* This is called one last time with passing in `null` at the end of the tune.
+On that call `eventCallback` can return the string "continue" to keep the timer from stopping.
+This is useful if you want to play on repeat - in theory you would probably have another call to `seek()`.

+* This function can be a Promise or not.

 ### lineEndCallback